abkoroma/Time-Experiment/README.md

 # Time-Experiment

-Experiment with the time class using List, ArrayList, and LinkedList
+Experimenting with the time class using List, ArrayList, and LinkedList